madcitymultimedia/wpseo-woocommerce/README.md

 * Edits typo in id name for product variants identifiers.
 * Sets the minimum required Yoast SEO version to 19.3.
+* Sets the minimum required Yoast SEO version to 19.3-RC8.

 ### 14.9: June 14th, 2022